CyberDogFK/currency-rate-service/README.md

 ````
 docker-compose up
 ````
-4. Application will be available on port 6868
+4. Application will be available on port 6868, send request: `curl localhost:6868/currency-rates`

 - Without Docker